 In the coming years we plan to do even more!
 We will continue with our successful events and education programme, reaching even more of the local community.
-We will continue to provide training to young adults and restore the old farmhouse so as to provide accomodation on the farm.
-We will also continue to care for our herd of beef shorthorn cattle allowing us to provide delicious beef for local people, produced right on their doorstep!
+We will continue to provide training to young adults and restore the old farmhouse to provide offices on the farm.
+We will increase the size of our herd of Beef Shorthorn cattle to provide delicious beef for local people, produced right on their doorstep.
 And of course, we will continue to bring wildlife back to the farm...

 Looking after Stirley Community Farm

 We are carrying out grassland restoration work across this urban fringe farm, which will increase the number and diversity of flowers, insects, birds and mammals.